 You may also choose to implement certificates of analysis (COA) to confirm that ingredients, products, or materials meet specifications.
 Typically, these documents include actual results obtained from quality control testing and can be used upon receiving inspections.
 While these measures are typically dependable, it’s important to review your activities periodically to ensure they’re as effective as possible.

 Another common practice food and beverage companies use in supplier management is monitoring vendor behavior.
 If a supplier becomes less responsive, sends materials that are barely within specifications, or repeatedly miss deadlines, it warrants a reevaluation, as it could be time to find a new approved vendor.
+Check out our tips for seamless food supplier management!

 Questions to Ask Regarding Current Practices